 Child support is not optional for non-custodial parents with few exceptions, and once a child support order is issued, a parent must make payments on time and in full or be subject to legal consequences.

-At the law offices of Alsobrook Jackson, our Alabama child support attorneys know that understanding the law can be difficult.
+At Alsobrook Law, our Alabama child support attorneys know that understanding the law can be difficult.
 For questions about your child support obligation, how much you may owe or may be entitled to, what happens if you stop paying child support, or how to enforce a child support order, we can help.
 Reach our family lawyers today for your consultation and answers to your tough legal questions.